Certificates and domain matching

 - Set

-if your domain has a CNAME record. - Try different DNS resolvers via
+LEGO_DISABLE_CNAME_SUPPORT=1if your domain has a CNAME record. - Try different DNS resolvers via

 Domain matching